Frequently Asked Questions

 No. The Department of Education has determined which year’s tax information is provided for each academic year.

 Any time that a family’s financial situation has changed from the base year information provided on the FAFSA, you can submit an appeal.
-We recommend contacting the Financial Aid Office about the appeal prior to submitting it.
+We recommend contacting Financial Aid Services about the appeal prior to submitting it.

 Yes!
 Using prior year taxes means that almost all families will have filed taxes when the FAFSA becomes available.